-The work environment characteristics described here are representative of those that an employee encounters while perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.
+The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+The noise level in the work environment is usually moderate.